Orrest Head Walk from Windermere

 Where to park for the Orrest Head

-There is no specific car park for the Orrest Head walk, however, there is a large public car park located in Windermere (Postcode: LA23 2AB).
+There is no specific car park for the walk, however, there is a large public car park located in Windermere (Postcode: LA23 2AB).
 Alternatively, there is parking in both the Booths and Lakeland car parks.
 As the walk is fairly short, you shouldn’t need to park for too long.
 I recommend parking in Windermere and then heading to Homeground for cake afterwards.
 Other parking options:

 • Broad Street Car Park: A convenient choice for those looking to stay in the centre of town.
 It's a pay-and-display car park and is located just a short walk from the trailhead.